-In his 13th start of the season, Tiger rookie Mark Fidrych throws his 12th complete game, a streak that includes three 11-inning contests.
-The 21-year old right-hander gives up 10 hits defeating Minnesota at Metropolitan Stadium, 8-3.
+Mark Fidrych throws his twelfth complete game in his 13th start of the season, a streak that includes three 11-inning contests.
+The 21 year-old Tiger rookie right-hander from Massachusetts gives up ten hits, defeating Minnesota at Metropolitan Stadium, 8-3.

 Toronto establishes a team record for runs scored in an inning when eleven players cross the plate at the Kingdome in the ninth inning.
 The Blue Jays' barrage in the final frame leads to an eventual 12-7 victory over Seattle.

-Don Mattingly ties a major league mark when he is credited with 22 putouts in the Yankees's 7-1 victory in the Metrodome.
-'Donnie Ballgame' matches the one-game record established in 1906 by Hal Chase, another Bronx Bomber first sacker
+Don Mattingly ties a major league mark when he is credited with 22 putouts in the Yankees' 7-1 victory in the Metrodome.
+'Donnie Baseball' matches the one-game record established in 1906 by Hal Chase, another Bronx Bomber first sacker

-At Wrigley Field, Albert Pujols goes 5-for-5, including three home runs and five RBIs, as the Cardinals beat Central Division rivals Cubs, 11-8.
-The Redbird first baseman's first three-homer career game helps St. Louis to erase a six run deficit.
+At Wrigley Field, Albert Pujols goes 5-for-5, including three home runs and five RBIs, as the Cardinals beat their Central Division rivals Cubs, 11-8.
+The Redbird first baseman's first carreer three-homer game helps St. Louis to erase a six run deficit.

 In a 26 inning New York-Penn League game which takes 6 hours, 40 minutes to complete at KeySpan Park in Coney Island, the Oneonta Tigers outlast the hometown Brooklyn Cyclones, 6-1.
 Mark Wright, a reserve outfielder, is the losing pitcher in the third longest game by innings in professional baseball history.

-With a five-run ninth inning rally at Chase Field, the Dodgers beat the Diamondbacks, 6-5, and move into a flat-footed tie (48-50) with Arizona for first place in National League West.
-Andre Ethier has the key hit in the comeback victory, a go-ahead triple off the center-field wall, as D-Back closer Brandon Lyon, pitching in his third consecutive game, couldn’t hold three-run lead.
+The Dodgers, with a five-run ninth-inning rally at Chase Field, beat the Diamondbacks, 6-5, and move into a flat-footed tie (48-50) with Arizona for first place in the National League West.
+Andre Ethier has the key hit in the comeback victory, a go-ahead triple off the center-field wall, as D-Back closer Brandon Lyon, pitching in his third consecutive game, couldn’t hold a three-run lead.

-Surpassing John Smoltz’s effort for the 2003 Braves by ten games, Francisco Rodriguez becomes the quickest reliever ever to reach 40 saves.
+Francisco Rodriguez, surpassing John Smoltz’s effort for the 2003 Braves by ten games, becomes the quickest reliever ever to reach 40 saves.
 The Angels closer strikes out the side in the ninth of a 5-3 come-from-behind victory of the Red Sox, completing a sweep of the reigning World Series champions.

-With an 8-5 victory over Milwaukee at PNC Park, the Pirates snap their 17-game losing streak against the Brewers, the longest skid against a single opponent in 39 years.
+The Pirates, with an 8-5 victory over Milwaukee at PNC Park, snap their 17-game losing streak against the Brewers, the longest skid against a single opponent in 39 years.
 During the 1969-70 seasons, the Royals dropped 23 decisions to the Orioles to establish the major league mark.

-Leading off the sixth inning in Oakland's 7-5 victory in Detroit, Hideki Matsui hits his 500th career home run.
-The Japanese native went yard 332 times for the Yomiuri Giants before collecting another 168 round-trippers since 2003 playing with the Yankees, Angels and A's.
+Hideki Matsui, leading off the sixth inning in Oakland's 7-5 victory in Detroit, hits his 500th career home run.
+The Japanese native went yard 332 times for the Yomiuri Giants before collecting another 168 round-trippers since 2003 playing with the Yankees, Angels, and A's.